Elisa Albert: Other writing

-Albany Book Festival Controversy
+Albany Book Festival controversy

-In 2024, Albert was due to appear on a literary panel at the Albany Book Festival on the topic "Girls, Coming of Age," when two fellow panelists, Lisa Ko and Aisha Abdel Gawad, expressed concern over Albert's presence as a moderator.
+In 2024, Albert was due to appear on a literary panel at the Albany Book Festival (a program of the New York State Writers Institute) on the topic "Girls, Coming of Age," when two fellow panelists, Lisa Ko and Aisha Abdel Gawad, expressed concern over Albert's presence as a moderator.
 They cited social media posts and articles in which Albert characterized advocates of a ceasefire in the Gaza war as "terror apologists."
 Albert, who has personal ties to Israel, was vocal in her support for Israel in the wake of the Gaza war Festival organizers decided to cancel the event.

 Albert defended her position on WAMC Northeast Public Radio: "I stand by all of it...My position on the war is war is very bad and I think wars should end.
 I am against war.
 I don't think anyone should start them.
 I don't think anyone should try to annihilate another people.
 I was in Israel on Oct.
 7, I have personal lived experience, I have personal grief and trauma.
 Whether or not that's beside the point, I don't know.
 This war is a travesty, this conflict is a travesty."

 An open letter in support of Ko and Gawad, organized by Viet Thanh Nguyen, calls on the New York State Writers Institute to a "full correction" for what they allege is "their mischaracterization" of Ko and Gawad's position.
 As of February 2025, the Institute has not responded to the letter and given no indications it is planning to do in the future.